mjordan/islandora_workbench/README.md

 http://purl.org/coar/resource_type/c_18cc
 ```

 Workbench will validate during `--check` that URIs correspond to existing taxonomy terms.

+Using term URIs has some constraints:

-You cannot create a new term by providing a URI like you can by providing a term name.
+* You cannot create a new term by providing a URI like you can by providing a term name.
+* If the same URI is registered with more than one term, Workbench will choose one and write a warning to the log indicating which term it chose and which terms the URI is registered with.

 ### Geolocation fields